krouskystepan/gambling-bot-discord/README.md

 Get information about a user.

 ```
-/give-balance amount:250k
+/money-manager amount:250k
 ```

+Create an embed for manage balance.

+- `give-balance amount:100k`

-Create an embed for giving money.
+  - Create an embed for giving money.

+- `reset-balance `

+  - Create an embed for reseting money.

 ```
 /manage-balance